nortakales/game-saves/README.md

 # Scripts

-* saveswap - worked for some N64 saves from Joey to work on the ED (and vice versa)
+* saveswap - worked for N64 SRAM (.sra .srm) saves from Joey to work on the Everdrive (and vice versa), does a word AND byte swap by default which is what works for the Everdrive
+  * Note: save files in this repo may be in either format depending on where they were played or taken from and have not been consolidated to a single format

 # Pokemon